Oral thrush

 What It Is

-The term ‘thrush’ is used to refer to oral fungal infection, a type of stomatitis caused by Candida albicans.
+The term Oral Thrush refers to oral candidiasis, a form of stomatitis caused by Candida albicans.

-Candida albicans is a fungus that normally resides in the human body in a latent form and does not cause symptoms.
-Under certain conditions, when the physiological balance is disrupted, the environment in which it lives changes.
-In the case of oral thrush, an acidic oral environment (acidosis) triggers an increase in microbial activity, allowing Candida albicans to shift from a harmless saprophytic organism to a parasitic and aggressive one.
+Candida albicans is a fungus that naturally inhabits the human body, existing in a latent form without causing symptoms.
+Under certain conditions, when the physiological balance is disrupted, an alteration of its living environment occurs.
+In the case of Oral Thrush, it is the acidic environment (acidosis) of the oral cavity that triggers the rise in bacterial load and the proliferation of Candida albicans colonies — transforming it from a harmless saprophytic host into an aggressive parasitic organism.

 The symptomatic infection, known as candidiasis, can affect different parts of the body, including the mouth (thrush), the vaginal area, the intestines, and the skin.